List of Miss Indonesia Earth

-Miss Earth Indonesia is a discontinued beauty pageant from Indonesia that selected Indonesian representative in the Miss Earth pageant.
-The Miss Earth Indonesia competition was abolished in 2021 because of El John Pageant lost the franchise of Miss Earth and rebranded the pageant with Putri Bumi Indonesia From 2022, the licenseholder of Miss Earth pageant is PT.
-Mahakarya Duta Pesona Indonesia and make a new pageant named Putri Nusantara which Miss Earth Indonesia is selected as one of the winner from that pageant.
+Miss Earth Indonesia one of the beauty pageant title by Putri Nusantara Org., the winners of Putri Nusantara will represent Indonesia in one of the oldest Big Four international beauty pageants, Miss Earth.
+The Miss Earth Indonesia competition was founded in 2007 and later abolished in 2021 because El John Pageant lost the franchise of Miss Earth and rebranded the pageant with Putri Bumi Indonesia.
+From 2022, the license holder of Miss Earth pageant is PT.
+Mahakarya Duta Pesona Indonesia named a new pageant, Putri Nusantara, during which Miss Earth Indonesia is selected as one of the winner from that pageant.